mainstage series

 Marie-Juliette Olga (“Lili”) Boulanger was born August 21, 1893, in Paris, and died at Mézy-sur-Seine on March 15, 1918.
 She composed this setting of Psalm 24 in Rome during 1916, scoring the choral accompaniment for 4 horns, 3 trumpets, 4 trombones, tuba, timpani, harp and organ.

 As a result of her winning the Prix de Rome in 1913, Lili Boulanger was awarded an extended stay at the Villa Medici in Rome (along with a monthly stipend), but illness cut short her initial trip to Italy.
-Health issues and her efforts in support of students from the Paris Conservatoire fighting in World War I curtailed her composing efforts for a time, but during the first half of 1916 she was able to return to Rome, where she composed settings of Psalm 24 (heard this evening) and Psalm 129.
-She completed a treatment of Psalm 130 (Du fond de l’abîme) the following year.
+Health issues and her efforts in support of students from the Paris Conservatory fighting in World War I curtailed her composing efforts for a time, but during the first half of 1916 she was able to return to Rome, where she composed settings of Psalm 24 (heard this evening) and Psalm 129.
+She completed a treatment of Psalm 130 (Du fond de l’abîme — also on this evening’s program) the following year.

 Boulanger began sketching Du fond de l’abîme as early as 1913, and she may have been contemplating her other psalm settings simultaneously (including several that were never realized).
-She apparently never heard Psalm 24 performed during her lifetime.
+She apparently never heard Psaume XXIV performed during her lifetime.
 Published in 1924, details of its first performance remain elusive.

-Dedicated to Jules Griset, an industrialist director of Choral Guillot de Saint-Brice, Psalm 24 opens with fanfares that call to mind the brilliant brass writing of Leoš Janáček’s Sinfonietta (composed a decade later).
-The scoring for brass, organ and harp suggests, as Boulanger biographer Léonie Rosenstiel notes, “a consciously archaic and regal style,” as does the Gregorian chant–style choral writing for lower voices at the beginning of the work.
-The mood relaxes somewhat at the second verse, with a solo tenor singing the third.
+Dedicated to Jules Griset, an industrialist director of Choral Guillot de Saint-Brice, Psaume XXIV opens with fanfares that pre-echo the brilliant brass writing of Leoš Janáˇcek’s Sinfonietta (composed a decade later).
+The scoring for brass, organ and harp suggests, as Boulanger biographer Léonie Rosenstiel notes, “a consciously archaic and regal style,” as does the Gregorian chant–style writing for lower voices at the beginning of the work.
+The mood relaxes at the second verse, with a solo tenor singing the third.

-“Whereas the compositions written around the time of her Prix de Rome were impressionistic, characterized by polyharmonics, mixed sonorities, modal and whole-tone scales, and nature poetry” writes Michael Alber, “Boulanger developed a completely different and bold expressivity in Psalm 24.”
+“Whereas the compositions written around the time of her Prix de Rome were impressionistic, characterized by polyharmonics, mixed sonorities, modal and whole-tone scales, and nature poetry,” writes Michael Alber, in Psaume XXIV “Boulanger developed a completely different and bold expressivity.”

 Lili Boulanger